mathjax/MathJax-docs/options/output/index.rst

 .. _output-scale:
 .. describe:: scale: 1

-   The scaling factor for math compaired to the surrounding text.
+   The scaling factor for math compared to the surrounding text.
 The `CommonHTML` output processor tries to match the ex-size of the mathematics with that of the text where it is placed, but you may want to adjust the results using this scaling factor.
 The user can